What Is Krokodil?

 In the third case, two sisters, Amber and Angie Neitzel of Illinois, were hospitalized for tissue damage due to krokodil use.
 They had no idea they were taking krokodil.
 Amber reported that her boyfriend also used krokodil and that she had seen maggots crawl out of his rotting leg.
 Other than these cases, no other accounts of krokodil use in the United States have been reported.

 The physicians who treated the krokodil user in Missouri wrote a report in the American Journal of Medicine to warn other physicians to be prepared to recognize and treat the side effects of the drug.
-12 Keys Rehab’s experienced medical and psychiatric staff are fully aware of what is needed to help the special case of someone suffering from krokodil addiction.
+The experienced medical and psychiatric staff at our krokodil drug treatment center are fully aware of what is needed to help the special case of someone suffering from krokodil addiction.
 Time is of the essence when it comes to helping someone survive and overcome krokodil addiction, especially since the goal is to minimize permanent physical and cognitive damage.

 What Are Signs & Symptoms of Krokodil Addiction?

-If someone has started or is thinking of starting krokodil, getting professional help is urgent.
+If someone has started or is thinking of starting krokodil, getting professional help ina krokodil drug treatment program is urgent.
 Without help, intense withdrawal symptoms that include unpleasant physical issues and long-lasting psychological problems will develop.

 Typical Signs of Drug Withdrawal

 Some of the typical signs of withdrawal from krokodil include: